PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Methodologies

 \section{Methodologies}

-In general, peer rank can be applied to induce self-rank, e.g. to create a leaderboard of LLMs' capabilities, while peer discussion provides more benefits in comparing the capabilities of two models (a more fine-grained and interactive comparison).
-We elaborate on their technical details in this section.
+In general, Peer Rank (PR) can be applied to induce self-ranking -- a ranking of a group of LLMs' own capabilities.
+Peer Discussion (PD) provides a more fine-grained and interactive comparison of two models' answers.
+Both of them aim at reducing the bias in automatic evaluations.
+We elaborate on the technical details in this section.